 Into the Wild Reviewed by an Autist

 I sat down to watch Into the Wild, and I must say I felt emotional revisiting one of my favorite adventure movies I've ever seen.
-Into the Wild is an adventure/biography film based on the book of the same title by Jon Krakauer about the true story of Christopher McCandless abandoning society and his material possessions like money, and then he hitchhiked off the land and eventually lived off the land in the Alaskan bush.
+Into the Wild is an adventure/biography film based on the book of the same title by Jon Krakauer about the true story of Christopher McCandless abandoning society and his material possessions like money.
+He then hitchhiked off the land and eventually ventured into the Alaskan bush to pursue ultimate solitude, freedom, and self-discovery from his spiritual revolution.
+The movie was nominated for 2 Oscars: for best supporting actor and achievement in film editing.
+I want to express why I hold dear to this film's story.

-Overall, Into the Wild was an inspirational movie about finding your freedom but still being prepared for the risks coming with it.
+All in all, any viewer would be inspired by Into the Wild to search for their freedom but still be prepared for the risks coming with it.
 I also want to mention that happiness is indeed more real when shared with others than your own.
-My regret is not watching this amazing movie when I was eighteen.
-That would've made a bigger impact for me to find my happiness that much sooner.
+The movie may seem boring, but the captivating depiction of Chris McCandless makes up for that.
+My regret is not watching this life-changing movie when I was eighteen.
+That would've made a bigger impact for me to find my happiness that much sooner and apply it to learning to be quieter and more reserved growing up.
 I give this movie a 9.6 out of 10.

 Comments